gradle/gradle/design-docs/incremental-build.md

     - A locked output file does not delete the output directory and renders an appropriate error message.
     - The `GroovyPlugin` and `ScalaPlugin` work in the same way as they apply the `JavaPlugin`.
     - The same behavior applies to `buildSrc`.
-- All test cases work with a multi-project build executed in parallel mode.
+- All test cases work with a multi-project build executed in parallel mode and configure on demand.